 The spare wheel is supplied in a bag and must be secured on the cargo area floor using straps.

-Turn the handle on the spare wheel bag in towards the rear seat.
-Attach the sewn-in tensioning strap hooks in the load retaining eyelets.
-Attach the long strap into one of the load retaining eyelets, run the strap around the spare wheel and through the lower handle.
+Turn the handle on the spare wheel bag out towards you.
+Attach the sewn-in tensioning strap hooks in the front load retaining eyelets.
+Attach the long strap into one of the front load retaining eyelets, run the strap diagonally over the spare wheel and through the upper handle.
 Tighten the short tensioning strap onto the long one.
-Attach the second load retaining eyelet and tighten.
+Attach the rear load retaining eyelet and tighten.

 Taking out the spare wheel in the bag